yami809/yami809/README.md

-# Halo semua!
+# Hello There !

-👋 Hello there!
-I'm **Muhammad Reva Alief** , a passionate data analyst and Python programmer with a knack for turning data into insights.
+👋 I'm **Muhammad Reva Alief** , a passionate data analyst and Python programmer with a knack for turning data into insights.

 📊 As a data analyst, I specialize in extracting valuable insights from complex datasets, leveraging statistical analysis and data visualization techniques to drive informed decision-making.